Reduction in Force - Layoffs

 - Follow-up Letter with Layoff Information (2000) - A more detailed letter outlining what will next occur in the layoff process and offering information on what will happen to the employee's benefits, such as insurance and retirement.

-Being laid off likely triggers many concerns: Can I pay my mortgage?
+Being laid off likely triggers many concerns for employees: Can I pay my mortgage?
+What about my other bills?
 Will I still have medical insurance coverage?
 How do I apply for unemployment compensation?
 The following items provide information to persons being laid off, outlining sources of information for answering common questions.

 - University Place Resolution No. 606 (2008) - Clarifying and authorizing the city manager to extend certain vacation and sick leave cash out and other assistance to employees affected by the city's reduction in force